ggouws/HPC_dada2/README.md

   <br>
   <font size="4"><b>2.4) Set up your conda profile</b></font>
   <br>
-  If you have never run conda before on the Bessemer you might have to initialise your conda, to do this type:
+  If you have never run conda before on Stanage you might have to initialise your conda, to do this type:

   ```
   conda init bash
   ```

   You will then be asked to reopen your current shell.
-Log out and then back into Bessemer and then continue.
+Log out and then back into Stanage and then continue.
   <br>

   <font size="4"><b>2.5) Running scripts on the HPC cluster</b></font>